 Upon his return to Maine from the PCT, Jeff kept right on hiking.
 He and a hiking partner climbed Maine’s highest 50 mountains in one year.
 He then began “section hiking” the Appalachian Trail in 1985 (a journey that would take 28 years to complete and culminated in his first book, Appalachian Odyssey: A 28-year hike on America’s trail - published by Down East Books in 2016).

-Fascinated by the dynamic between the dreamer and the doer that created the Appalachian Trail, Jeff wrote his second book, Blazing Ahead: Benton MacKaye, Myron Avery and the Rivalry that Built the Appalachian Trail, published by the Appalachian Mountain Club with a scheduled release date of September, 2017).
+Fascinated by the dynamic between the dreamer and the doer that created the Appalachian Trail, Jeff wrote his second book, Blazing Ahead: Benton MacKaye, Myron Avery and the Rivalry that Built the Appalachian Trail, published by Appalachian Mountain Club Books).

 Jeff is a frequent speaker and accomplished photographer.
 He enjoys inspiring others to get outdoors to enjoy all that nature has to offer to our emotional and physical health.